-Purebred dogs get a lot of attention, but there are a number of common mixed-breed dogs that also make great pets.
-The Golden Retriever Husky Mix (aka Goberian) is a great example.
+A purebred dog breed gets a lot of attention, but there are a number of common mixed-breed dogs that also make great pets.
+The Golden Retriever Husky Mix (aka Goberian or Golden Husky) is a great example.

-We’ll tell you everything you need to know about these fun-loving, energetic and affectionate mutts below!
+We’ll tell you everything you need to know about this fun-loving, energetic and affectionate designer dog below!

 Anytime you consider getting a mixed breed dog, you’ll want to learn as much as you can about the parent breeds.
-Most mixed breeds display a combination of traits inherited from their parents, so you can usually get a good idea of what to expect by doing so.
+Most crossbreeds display a combination of traits inherited from their parents, so you can usually get a good idea of what to expect by doing so.

-Golden Retrievers and Huskies are both very popular breeds – the American Kennel Club (AKC) identifies them as the third and twelfth most popular breeds, respectively.
+The Golden Retriever and Siberian Husky are both very popular dog breeds – the American Kennel Club (AKC) identifies them as the third and twelfth most popular large breeds, respectively.
 This popularity is easy to understand, given the wealth of endearing traits both breeds possess.

-We’ll run down some of the most important physical and behavioral traits of each breed below.
+We’ll run down some of the most important physical and behavioral traits of each dog breed below.

-His efforts certainly worked, as Golden Retrievers are not only skilled hunting dogs, but they make wonderful and attentive family pets too.
+His efforts certainly worked, as the Golden Retriever is not only a skilled hunting dog, but they make wonderful and attentive family pets too.
 They also excel in agility and obedience trials, and many work as service dogs too.

-Golden Retrievers were bred to love the water, and they have otter-like tails and webbed feet that make them very capable swimmers.
+A Golden Retriever was bred to love the water, and they have otter-like tails and webbed feet that make them very capable swimmers.
 They have moderately high energy levels, and most are exceptionally playful dogs who need plenty of daily exercise.

 Most Golden Retrievers are very friendly dogs – some will bark at strangers, but they’ll typically greet visitors with a wagging tail and smiling expression.
 They usually get along very well with children, and some Golden Retrievers even learn to get along with the family cat.

-Golden retrievers are often considered one of the best breeds for first-time dog owners, as they’re smart, gentle and easy to train.
-They do, however, require plenty of attention, exercise and mental stimulation to prevent them from becoming bored and destructive.
+They do, however, require plenty of attention, exercise, and mental stimulation to prevent them from becoming bored and destructive.

-Siberian Huskies (which are often simply called Huskies) were originally bred to pull sleds through their snowy Russian homelands.
-One of the oldest dog breeds in the world, Huskies were initially developed by the Chukchi – a group of nomads living in parts of Siberia.
+The Siberian Husky (which are often simply called Husky) was originally bred to pull sleds through their snowy Russian homelands.
+One of the oldest dog breeds in the world, the Siberian Husky was initially developed by the Chukchi – a group of nomads living in parts of Siberia.

-Huskies have a somewhat independent nature, which can make them challenging to train.
-They are certainly smart enough to learn how to follow commands, but they aren’t always motivated to do so.
+The Siberian Husky has a somewhat independent nature, which can make them challenging to train.
+They are certainly smart enough to learn how to follow dog training commands, but they aren’t always motivated to do so.
 Most Huskies would rather just run and play or snuggle with their owner on the couch.

 Huskies are rarely trustworthy off-leash, so owners should really have a fenced yard for these dogs unless they are willing to go to the park for an hour every day.
 Just be sure that the fence is secure, as Huskies are some of the most skilled escape artists in the canine world.